satriad1st/dcc-backend/README.md

-# Backend Kedaton Komputer with Express.js and MongoDB
+# Backend DCC Komputer with Express.js and MongoDB

 ## Requirements
 For running this project please install nodejs and mongodb.